gabrieledellacroce/sbam-website/.trae/rules/project_rules.md

 - The site MUST use folder-based structure with index.html files instead of .html files
 - Main website: main-site/index.html (NOT main-site.html)
 - Dashboard: dashboard/index.html (NOT dashboard.html)
+- 404 page: 404/index.html (NOT 404.html)
 - Root index.html remains the password protection page
-- All internal links must use clean URLs (e.g., /main-site/, /dashboard/)
+- All internal links must use clean URLs (e.g., /main-site/, /dashboard/, /404/)
 - Image and CSS paths must be relative to the folder structure (e.g., ../images/, ../style.css)
+- ALL pages MUST include the favicon (images/favicon.svg) with proper relative paths